 If the deceased had no estate plan at all, called dying intestate, then the probate process is slightly different.
 An administrator is chosen for the estate, and the administrator makes an inventory of the assets of the estate, pays the claims against the estate, and then follows the provisions of state law to distribute the remaining assets to the heirs of the deceased.

 If you serve as a trustee of a trust or as a personal representative of a decedent’s estate, you face many complicated responsibilities.
-The attorneys at Morris Hall help address any issues that may arise in the course of trust administration or probate.
+The estate planning attorneys at Morris Hall help address any issues that may arise in the course of trust administration or probate.
 Upon death, the following taxes may come into play: estate tax, inheritance tax, income tax, capital gains tax, generation-skipping tax and excise tax.
 If the administration of your trust is handled correctly, we can minimize or even avoid those taxes.